-Saussiche serves international fare, and in an ode to their name, the sausage is celebrated in many of the dishes on the menu.
+Saussiche serves international cuisine in Sheikh Zayed, and in an ode to their name, the sausage is celebrated in many of the dishes on the menu.

 Saussiche Nachos, Jalapeno Peppers (stuffed with cheese and wrapped in beef bacon), Halloumi Avocado Salad, Saussiche Salad (homemade nacho chips with lettuce, tomato, red pepper, onion and ranch dressing), Chicken Carbonara, Filet Mignon, Fried Steak with Country Gravy, Salmon Pizza, Garlic Shrimp Pasta, Dirty Rice, Molten Dulce de Leche, Tres Leches.

 Appetites primed for a new gastronomic experience, we decided to go with recommendations of the helpful serving team.
 The menu at present is for the soft opening period, but seems very comprehensive.
 Kicking off with the Halloumi Avocado Salad, we made short work of the fresh and crunchy mix of baby greens, iceberg lettuce, red grapes, halloumi cheese, avocado, pumpkin and chia seeds.
 The freshness was enhanced by a tangy dressing, and the portion was easily shared between the two of us.

 Our friendly waiter had suggested we try the Saussiche Nachos, but we failed to ask about the portion size.
 Be warned, they come in a huge platter that could easily feed at least four hungry diners!
 The homemade nachos came smothered in sausage gravy, a very different take on the traditional accompaniments.
 We could barely make a dent in the pile, as we had to keep space for the main dishes, which followed quickly.